spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/configure-algolia.md

 #### Spryker Filter Preferences and Algolia app

-When used with Algolia app, Spryker facets configuration is ignored and Algolia facets configuration is used instead.
+When used with the Algolia app, the Spryker facets configuration is ignored and the Algolia facets configuration is used instead.
 Use "Configuration > Facet display" to configure the list of filter.
 Be wary that setting any Algolia facet to `"filter only"` mode removes it from the list of visible filters.